AlbertWhite/full-stack-apollo-demo/readme.md

 Finish with step 6 because it begins to touch the concept of local storage, the server is not completed.
 A problem with this tutorial is that it tries to combine lots of things in one tutorial.

+### Cache
+Remote data from graphAPI, and local data.
+Store local data inside Apollo cache.

+**No Redux**
+We recommend managing local state in the Apollo cache instead of bringing in another state management library like Redux so the Apollo cache can be a single source of truth.

+#### Client Schema and Resolver for local data